TerenceTamuka/hackathon2-practice/README.md

 - Mobile-Friendly: The game is optimized for various devices, ensuring that the experience is consistent and enjoyable whether played on a desktop, tablet, or smartphone.

+## 6. 10 Seconds timer on each question

+- Pressure and Excitement: A time limit adds pressure, making the game more challenging and exciting.
+Players must think quickly, which can enhance the overall thrill of the game.

+- Uniform Experience: A consistent time limit ensures that all players have the same amount of time to answer each question, making the game fairer and more standardized.

+- Limits Cheating Opportunities: The time constraint reduces the likelihood of players searching for answers online or consulting external resources, as they don't have enough time to do so within 10 seconds.

 # User Stories